Favorite Song (Toosii song)

-"Favorite Song" is a song by American rapper Toosii, released on February 17, 2023, serving as the lead single from his second studio album.
-It was produced by ADELSO and Tatiana Manaois.
-The slow R&B beat with a slowed sample sees Toosii sing about him being the perfect valentine for his partner.
+"Favorite Song" is a song by American rapper and singer Toosii, released on February 17, 2023, serving as the lead single from his second studio album, Naujour.
+It was produced by ADELSO and Tatiana Manaois (who also provides background vocals on the song).
+The slow R&B beat with a sample sees Toosii sing about him being the perfect valentine for his partner.
+A remix with fellow American singer Khalid, along with a remix entitled as the "Toxic Version" with fellow American rapper Future, were respectively released on May 5 and May 19.

 Background

-A snippet of the song was first uploaded a snippet of the track to his TikTok profile on January 8, 2022.
+A snippet of the song was first uploaded to his TikTok profile on January 7, 2023.
 Following the upload, the song garnered major attention across the platform as Toosii teased a Valentine's Day release if the song gained 100,000 pre-saves.

 Composition

-"Favorite Song" utilizes a notable sample from the song's producer Tatiana Manaois's November 2022, "You Might As Well."
-The sample builds the flow for the rest of the track and helps Toosii build the layers of the song in which he sings about his love for his partner and how to treat his partner correctly.
+"Favorite Song" utilizes a prominent sample from the song's producer Tatiana Manaois's November 2022 song, "You Might as Well".
+The sample builds the flow for the rest of the track and helps Toosii build the layers of the song in which he sings about his love for his girlfriend and how to treat his girlfriend correctly.